EndikaAguilera/ShareImage/README.md

 </paths>
 ```

-  - Add is as provider to the AndroidManifest.xml
+  - Add the previous created .xml file as provider to the AndroidManifest.xml
 ```java
     <application
     // manifest application normal code